Thousands of ballots: Where Kansas abortion vote recount stands

 In the state’s Capital city, Shawnee County election workers are hand-counting more than 60,000 ballots.

-County Election Commissioner, Andrew Howell, spoke with Kansas Capitol Bureau on Wednesday about how they’re handling the load.
+Shawnee County Election Commissioner Andrew Howell spoke with Kansas Capitol Bureau on Wednesday about how they’re handling the load.

 “There are just under 50,000 that they’re doing from election day here, and there’s approximately 15,000 that they’re doing on the other side of the office that were the early walk-in votes,” Howell said.